 A quality high school curriculum, administered in a personalized setting, prepares students for the rigors of adult life.
 From camp to community service, students are challenged and mentored in a well-rounded environment.
 Upperclassmen may enroll in Kap'iolani Community College's Early Admissions Program to earn dual credit.
-Core courses are enriched with electives that include Band, Chorus, and Video Production.
+Core courses are enriched with electives that include Band, Chorus, Video Production, and Yearbook/Photography.

 - understand their beliefs and why they believe in them.

 - be leaders who influence positive change in the community and workplace.

 - meet the challenge of a world filled with rapid change, information overload, and complex problems.

 - develop an understanding and appreciation of history, cultures, religions, and current economic and political developments.

 The sequence of courses moves from a Bible Survey class to Hermeneutics, Systematic Theology, Ethics, World Religions, and Apologetics.
 Upon increasing their understanding of the function of Scripture as the foundational documents for Christian life, students will communicate biblical truths in creative ways.
 Students are encouraged to question and reflect within the classroom environment, giving them the ability to articulate and defend their faith.